mgaman/A6ModemNew/readme.md

 <li>Incoming block from Broker may contain more than 1 command.
 At the moment only the first command is processed.
 This typically happens when starting a new session releases of backlog of retained or uncompleted QOS-1/QOS-2 messages.</li>
 <li>The standard allows for subscribing to more than 1 topic per packet identifier.
 Currently I only support 1 topic per packet ID</li>
+<li>The MQTT example for QOS-1/QOS-2 does not have a strategy for repeating messages that were not acknowledged/completed.</li>
 </ul>